Disocactus speciosus (Cav.) Barthlott

 Cereus speciosus, Heliocereus speciosus

 Disocactus speciosus is a much-branched, occasionally epiphytic cactus with erect or pendant, much-branched stems with 3 to 5 sharp wavy ribs.
-The stems are reddish at first and then dark red, with 3 to 5 sharp wavy ribs, 0.4 inch (1 cm) high.
-The flowers are large, pink to purplish-red, up to 6 inches (15 cm) long with tuberculate ovary, green tube with reddish scales and white hairs.
+The stems are reddish at first but become dark green.
+The stems have 3 to 5 sharp wavy ribs and 0.4 inches (1 cm) long.
+Flowers are large, pink to purplish-red, up to 6 inches (15 cm) long with a green tube with reddish scales and white hairs.
 Edible red ovoid fruits are up to 2 inches (5 cm) long.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).